1. Introduction

 }

 Here, Files.walk() returns a Stream of Path that we sort in reverse order.
-This places the paths denoting the contents of directories before directories itself.
-Thereafter it maps Path to File and deletes each File.
+This places the paths denoting the contents of directories before the directories themselves.
+After that it maps Path to File and deletes each File.

 7. Conclusion